-Full-time employees shall not be granted emergency leave with pay in excess of three (3) days per year.
+Full-time employees are granted emergency leave with pay three (3) days per year.

-Full time employees shall be entitled to two (2) days of emergency leave for each death in the immediate family.

 Emergency leave must be taken in no less than one-half (½) day increments (rounded to the nearest ½ or whole day).

 Consistent with the following provisions, personnel may also use up to three (3) sick leave days per year for emergency leave.